herreriasjose/BlockChain-React/README.md

 The project
 -----------------

-We have developed a visual approach to the subject of Blockchains using React.
+I have developed a visual approach to the subject of Blockchains using React.

 ![animation](img/animation_large.gif)